All About the CAMINO EXPERIENCE

 HOW IS IT DIFFERENT FROM A TOUR ON THE CAMINO?

 The second difference is that independent pilgrims often have much different needs and wants for their pilgrimage experience.
-They want the freedom to set their own pace.
-They want to choose where they stay and eat based on what feels right at the moment, and often that’s where their new Camino friends are staying and eating.
-They want the flexibility to rest when they need to, sight-see when they want, and choose their accommodations as they go, as they learn about what is available on the trail.
+They want the freedom to set their own pace and plan their own stages.
+They want to choose where they stay and eat based on what feels right for them, whether that is by booking in advance or by deciding in the moment.
+They want the flexibility to rest when they need to, sightsee when they want, and choose their accommodations as they go, as they learn about what is available on the trail.

 Those other tours look great; they’re just not what you’re looking for this time.